 - the Bible as the authoritative witness to God's self-revelation and definitive guide for Christian faith and practice. - its roots in the Reformed tradition, centered in its trust in God's sovereignty and grace, as an inter-cultural, ecumenical school of Christian faith, learning, and scholarship. - the community as it exists on its New Jersey campus, its New York site, and online and the conversations within and between the communities. - a theology of ministry requiring scholarship, critical discernment, and intentional conversations as the basis for ministerial vocation guided by the principle of faith seeking understanding. - the spiritual formation of the whole person in the image of God in Christ. - the diversity of its students and faculty in terms of tradition, race, ethnicity, gender, sexual identity, and life experience. - the task of preparing people for ministries that are prophetic, pastoral, and transformational. - the sacred work of providing accessible theological education, especially to those for whom theological education would be otherwise unavailable. - the importance of engaging our students in a diverse learning environment in hybrid and online experiences.

 NBTS DEGREES

-Master of Arts with a concentration in Pastoral Care and Counseling

-Pastoral Care and Counseling concentration
+Master of Arts (Pastoral Care and Counseling) Master of Arts (Theological Studies) Master of Divinity Doctor of Ministry Pastoral Care and Counseling concentration

 Prophetic Urban Ministry concentration

 Transformational Preaching concentration